ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 ### May

 - **2019-05-05:** The BN/QAT restructure was finalized.
-    - The Quality Assurance Team became the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team).
+    - The Quality Assurance Team was renamed to the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team).
     - Beatmap Nominators became responsible for disqualifications and veto mediation.
 Veto mediation was handled through a blind vote rather than a discussion.
     - The [Beatmap Nominator website](https://bn.mappersguild.com/) was published to automate many BN/NAT tasks.
         - Through the website, users could apply to the BN at any time as opposed to the previous cycle-based application system.
 This resulted in Beatmap Nominators being added at irregular times instead of in large waves.